nytimes/three-loader-3dtiles/docs/three-loader-3dtiles.loaderoptions.updatetransforms.md

 ## LoaderOptions.updateTransforms property

 Whether to check if the tileset was transformed, set to `true` if the model is changes position in runtime.
-Default: `false`
+Default: `true`

 <b>Signature:</b>